Senate slaps down Trump border emergency; Republicans defect

 "This is constitutional question, it's a question about the balance of power that is core to our constitution," Romney said.
 "This is not about the president," he added.
 "The president can certainly express his views as he has and individual senators can express theirs."

 Thursday's vote was the first direct challenge to the 1976 National Emergencies Act, just as Wednesday's on Yemen was the first time Congress invoked the decades-old War Powers Act to try to rein in a president.
 Seven Republicans joined Democrats in halting U.S. backing for the Saudi Arabia-led coalition in the aftermath of the kingdom's role in the killing of journalist Jamal Khashoggi.
+Even though there's not likely to be enough numbers to override a veto, the votes nevertheless sent a message from Capitol Hill.

 "Today's votes cap a week of something the American people haven't seen enough of in the last two years," said Senate Minority Leader Chuck Schumer, "both parties in the United States Congress standing up to Donald Trump."